-Keywords: auctions, bidding, feedback, regret

-JEL Classification: C91, C92, D03, D44
+Keywords: auctions, bidding, feedback, regret JEL Classification: C91, C92, D44

-\We would like to thank Avner Shaked, Rani Spiegler and Jakub Steiner for helpful discussions on the design of the experiment.
+We would like to thank Emel Filiz-Ozbay for sharing relevant information regarding the design in Filiz-Ozbay and Ozbay (2007), as well as for comments on our manuscript.
+We also would like to thank Avner Shaked, Rani Spiegler and Jakub Steiner for helpful discussions on the design of the experiment.
 Special thanks go to Tomáš Miklánek for his excellent job with programming and organizing the experiment.
-We would also like to thank Lei Ba, Oleksandra Pokhylko and, especially, Michal Bauer for comments on the manuscript.
+Finally, we thank Lei Ba, Branka Markovič, Oleksandra Pokhylko and, especially, Michal Bauer for comments on the manuscript.
 This study was supported by the Grant Agency of the Czech Republic (GACR 402/11/1726) and by the CERGE-EI Foundation under a program of the Global Development Network (GDN 11/014), and resources of the Laboratory of Experimental Economics (LEE) at the University of Economics in Prague (UEP).
 All opinions expressed are those of the authors and have not been endorsed by GACR, GDN, CERGE-EI or LEE/UEP.

-&lt;sup>†CERGE-EI, a joint workplace of Charles University and the Economics Institute of the Academy of Sciences of the Czech Republic, Politických vězňů 7, 111 21 Prague, Czech Republic, Peter.Katuscak@cerge-ei.cz.
+[†]CERGE-EI, a joint workplace of Charles University and the Economics Institute of the Academy of Sciences of the Czech Republic, Politických vězňů 7, 111 21 Prague, Czech Republic, Peter.Katuscak@cerge-ei.cz.

-&lt;sup>‡CERGE-EI, Fabio.Michelucci@cerge-ei.cz (corresponding author).
+[‡]CERGE-EI, Fabio.Michelucci@cerge-ei.cz (corresponding author).

-&lt;sup>§University of Economics in Prague, Winston Churchill Sq.
+[§]University of Economics in Prague, Winston Churchill Sq.
 4, 130 67 Praha 3, Czech Republic, miroslav.zajicek@vse.cz.